 Admission to the MEd in School Counselling degree program requires the successful completion of a 4-year undergraduate degree from a recognized post-secondary institution and registration as a Teacher in the province of British Columbia.

-Candidates for the MEd in School Counselling must have completed an undergraduate course in interviewing and counselling skills (or counselling theories).
-This is a prerequisite for courses in the first quarter of the program—not required for admittance to the program, but is required prior to enrolling in fall courses.
+Candidates must have completed an undergraduate course in interviewing and counselling skills (or counselling theories).
+This is a prerequisite for courses in the first quarter of the program—not required for admittance to the program, but required prior to enrolling in the first quarter of the program.